moderntribe/tribe-alerts/README.md

 5. Run: `yarn mix`
 6. Activate your plugins in the WordPress dashboard and start developing!

+### Pull Requests / Building

+Ensure you run `yarn prod` before submitting a PR to ensure the `resources/dist` folder is updated with the build.

 ### Front end

 Front end building is powered by [Laravel Mix](https://laravel-mix.com/).